-Economic substance rules in the Channel Islands13 Feb 2019
+Economic substance rules in the Channel Islands

 The EU Code of Conduct Group undertook a screening exercise in 2017 to assess various jurisdictions on their tax transparency, fair taxation and anti-BEPS measures.
 Guernsey and Jersey were found to be compliant in the areas of tax transparency and anti-BEPS measures, but concerns were raised about their lack of statutory substance requirements leading to an increased risk that the profits of companies registered in Guernsey or Jersey might not be commensurate with their activities in these jurisdictions.
-Accordingly, Guernsey and Jersey, alongside the Isle of Man, each committed to implement statutory substance requirements no later than 1 January 2019 and have worked together in preparing their respective legislation.
+Accordingly, Guernsey and Jersey, alongside the Isle of Man, each committed to implement statutory substance requirements no later than 1 January 2019 and worked together in preparing their respective legislation.

 Who do the substance rules apply to?